dmdavis/dotfiles/role/README.md

 * **home** - Home-related aliases and stuff
 * **tv** - Env settings for the HTPC
 * **work** - Work-related aliases and stuff

+## TODO

+1. Split each role out into its own plugin folder so that so that completion files cann be written.